ScorpionVT/e.g.repo/README.md

-# - Example Repository proyect zer0 -
+# - Example Repository project zer0 -
   This is a sample repo.